CasparCG/client/README.md

 No extra installations required.

 The Linux version has been tested on Ubuntu 14.04 LTS 64-bit.
-The Linux version requires that you pre-install Qt 4.8.* libraries and VLC.
+The Linux version requires that you pre-install VLC.

 ## Installation Windows
 No installation required, just move the program to a suitable location and